 ZDM has developed a water quality reporting system where all water quality test results are captured and management reports drawn for immediate interventions where needed.
-ZDM also reports monthly to DWAF on water quality results, as part of the DWAF regulation process.
-Table 3.3 (b) below shows such a water quality report that is produced on a monthly basis and that is used to monitor water quality in the district.
+ZDM also reports monthly to DWA on water quality results, as part of the DWA regulation process.
 Schemes that indicate inferior water quality results are then immediately acted upon to resolve such issues.
 The actual report for each month is available from the ZDM MANZI system on request.